Tanvik-hub/MarvelComics-Web-using-ReactJs/README.md

 ## Credits
 This project was created by me as a personal project to learn more about web development and APIs.
-The website design and concept are inspired by the Marvel Comics universe.
+The website design and concept are inspired by the Marvel Comics universe and i am a fan of marvel.

 ## License
 This project is licensed under the MIT License